 Welcome to Friends of Freyr Project in Bali: a series of informal family retreats thorough which families may co-fund a cooperative supported holiday retreat; with view to evolve a model for an inclusive co-operatively managed village of families with special needs children.

-Essentially, we are forming a co-operative where families and people with special needs themselves as well as members of the global community, can contribute in monetised and non-monetised ways to the evolvement of a village through a model that is non-profit based, and where surplus funds are used within the community itself or gifted to other communities.
+Essentially, we are forming a co-operative where families and people with special needs themselves as well as members of the public, can contribute in monetised and non-monetised ways to the evolvement of a village model that is non-profit based, and where surplus funds are used within the community itself or gifted to other communities.

 For most families, it’s hard to imagine being able to go away on “holiday” with a family member with special needs (disability).
 Often it's actually harder than living/staying at home because the usual respite or care supports can't be relocated and new environments often don't have the needed safeguards.
 Currently, when families go away on holiday, they usually have to leave their PWD at a respite house somewhere and go holiday; or, take their family member with them (without their local carer support) which doesn’t then turn out to be a “holiday” at all!
 Further, having a child with a disability can and does exclude families from reasonable and necessary family bonding time that most "normal" families take for granted.

 Not only in terms of care needs, but parents/carers can feel even more uncomfortable/socially isolated or even be excluded if their child demonstrates “inappropriate behaviours”, needs constant supervision, does not comprehend social norms and appropriate behavioral codes, and/or has difficulty adapting to different situations.
 These children have high-support needs which limit their parent/s’/carer/s’ ability to participate in “normal” social/holiday activities.